-This statement does not negate, limit or restrict any rights you already have under the GNU General Public License, Version 2.
+This statement does not negate, limit or restrict any rights you already have under the GNU General Public License version 2.

-This quelled Davrik's concerns about other patent licensing they sought to do outside of the GPL'd software, and satisfied FSF's concerns that they give proper permissions to exercise teachings of patents that were exercised in their GPL'd software release.
+This quelled Davrik's concerns about other patent licensing they sought to do outside of the GPL'd software, and satisfied FSF's concerns that Davrik give proper permissions to exercise teachings of patents that were exercised in their GPL'd software release.

-Finally, a GPL Compliance Officer inside Davrik was appointed who is responsible for all matters of GPL compliance inside the company.
-Darvik is responsible for informing FSF if the position is given to someone else inside the company, and making sure that FSF has direct contact information with Darvik's Compliance Officer.
+Finally, a GPL Compliance Officer inside Davrik was appointed to take responsibility for all matters of GPL compliance inside the company.
+Darvik is responsible for informing FSF if the position is given to someone else inside the company, and making sure that FSF has direct contact with Darvik's Compliance Officer.